What is a dry van?

 Such a high rate can mainly be explained with the prevalence of dry vans on the roads.

-6) With the growing capacity crunch, shippers are dealing with 5-7% dry van rate increase this year.
+6) With the growing capacity crunch, shippers are dealing with a 5-7% dry van rate increase this year.

 Despite the dry vans are extremely common, the demand is still high, with shippers requiring adding more trucks to the overall capacity pool.